didiemme/didiemme.github.io/_pages/about_didiemme.md

-I received my bachelor's degree and master's degree in computer science in 2005 and 2010 respectively from the University of Catania.
-I received my PhD in Mathematics and Computer Science in 2019 from the University of Catania.
-I am member of the IPLAB (University of Catania) research group since 2015.
-I'm author of papers in international book chapters, international journals and international conference proceedings.
-My research interests concern Computer Vision, Pattern Recognition, and Machine Learning, with focus on Scene Understanding and Domain Adaptation.
-From October 2019 until October 2020 I was a researcher at Department of Mathematics and Informatics, University of Catania.
+I received my Bachelor's and Master's degrees in Computer Science in 2005 and 2010, respectively, from the University of Catania.
+I earned my PhD in Mathematics and Computer Science in 2019, also from the University of Catania.
+I have been a member of the IPLAB research group (University of Catania) since 2015.
+I am the author of papers in international book chapters, journals, and conference proceedings.

+My research interests include Computer Vision, Pattern Recognition, and Machine Learning, with a focus on Scene Understanding and Domain Adaptation.
+From October 2019 to November 2022, I was a researcher in the Department of Mathematics and Informatics at the University of Catania.

-Currently, I am investigating 3D reconstruction, Neural Rendering and Autonomous Robots in indoor envirnoments.
+Currently, I am investigating 3D Reconstruction, Neural Rendering, and Autonomous Robots in indoor environments at Next Vision s.r.l.